ab-etemadi/leetcode-challenges/README.md

 ## How to Use

-1. Clone the repository to your local machine using the following command:
+1. Clone the repository to your local machine using the following command:`git clone https://github.com/ab-etemadi/leetcode-challenges.git`

 2. Navigate to the specific challenge folder you're interested in.